Home Renovation Novels to Revamp Your Reading

 Her local landscaper, Silas, is laid back but also an outrageously sexy flirt.
 While she doesn’t have time in her busy production schedule for a long-term romance, she could handle a short-term fling.
 However, steamy nights with Silas begin to break down her long-standing emotional walls.
 When the end of her renovation looms, she has some big decisions to make.

 Lucy Score is known for steamy romances, so skip this one if you prefer fade-to-black/closed-door love scenes.
-She has a brand new novel titled Story of My Life that also involves a home renovation storyline.
+She has a novel titled Story of My Life that also involves a home renovation storyline.

 Runaway Groomsman